Contextual Statement

 My professional development includes training in user story writing, manual testing, Confluence, Jira, and several programming languages.
 I aim to deliver user-centred, accessible solutions grounded in good practice.

 I am submitting this portfolio for CMALT accreditation to formally recognise my contributions to learning technology.
 It marks a key step in my professional development, reflecting my commitment to innovation and inclusion in education.
-While I have not previously held Associate CMALT, this portfolio demonstrates the depth and breadth of my practice and its impact across the sector.
+This portfolio demonstrates the depth and breadth of my practice and affirms the influence of my work across the sector.